system76/cuda/README.md

 ## Listing & Switching Between Toolkits

-The `update-altneratives` command may be used to view installed toolkits, and switch between them.
+The `update-alternatives` command may be used to view installed toolkits, and switch between them.

 ```
 sudo update-alternatives --list cuda